Goncalo-Maria-2001/microtiter-plate-antibiotic-resistance-analysis/README.md

 - An average growth curve for each set of control wells for a given control,
 - Estimated growth parameters for each testing well (Lag phase duration, Maximum growth rate, Maximum population size),
 - Comparative growth parameter plots for each strain-antibiotic pair,
-- Excel workbook containing the valuues of all parameters for each well.
+- Excel workbook containing the values of all parameters for each well.

 ## Getting started